 Bone marrow can be collected relatively easily and donated with no significant consequences to the donor thanks to its great capacity for self-regeneration.
-BMT is mainly a medical rather than a surgical procedure.
+A Bone Marrow Transplant (BMT) is mainly a medical rather than a surgical procedure.

+- Autologous - Inherited disorders that runs in families: Thalassemia, immune deficiencies.
 An autologous transplant is one which uses a person's own stem cells.
 These cells are collected in advance and reintroduced to the person at a later stage.
 This type of transplant is useful in patients with multiple myeloma.

+- Allogenic - Acquired diseases that are not hereditary: Myeloma, Aplastic Anemia, High Grade Lymphoma, and Leukemia.
 In an allogeneic transplant, the patient receives bone marrow from another person -- usually a HLA compatible sibling, but sometimes an unrelated donor.
 This type of transplant is used to correct severe disorders such as thalassaemia and aplastic anaemia.
 It involves a long stay in the hospital (approximately 45 days)

 What sets us apart

 Take a look at what differentiates the Asiri Central Bone Marrow Transplant Unit from the rest.

 - 3 state-of-the-art rooms with positive-pressure ventilation and Hepa Filtration

 - Lab Tests (HLA typing tests) that are sent directly to New York to ensure an accurate match with donor and recipient

 - On Admission date, patient arrives at Central Hospital and admitted to the Bone Marrow Unit directly.